-The ideal distribution would be 2.5 s between every two events.
+The ideal distribution would be 2.5 s between each two events.
 Due to network latency and load from crawling other peers, we expect the actual result to deviate from the optimal value over time.
-With this experiment, we try to estimate the impact of the latency.
+With this experiment we try to estimate the impact of the latency.
+If it is existent and measurable the crawlers have to be rescheduled periodically to keep the deviation at an acceptable level.

-Figure 7: Derivation from the expected interval per crawler
+Figure 13: Derivation from the expected interval